nequine/mbfh-v2/README.md

 **Installation instructions :**

-Once you downloaded and unzipped the plugin, you need to specify to houdini where to find the plugin.
+Once you downloaded and unzipped the plugin, you need to specify to houdini where to find it.
-Go to your houdini packages folder location, the path should looks like something like that :
+Go to your houdini packages folder location, you should be able to find here :

 `"C:\Users\YOUR USER NAME\Documents\houdiniXX.X\packages"`

-If you already installed the megascans bridge plugin for houdini, you should already find a MegascanPlugin.json, you can open it and modify the path to point where mbfh-v2 is located, for exemple :
+If you already installed the megascan bridge plugin for houdini, you should already find a MegascanPlugin.json, you can open it and modify the path to point where mbfh-v2 is located, for exemple :

 `"E:\\git\\mbfh-v2\\MSLiveLink"`